ansumanm/Docs/DeviceDrivers.md

 # */proc* file system

+The /proc filesystem in Linux is a virtual filesystem that provides a window into the kernel's view of the system.
+It doesn't contain real files but rather, virtual files that allow users and applications to access kernel internals.
+Many of these virtual files contain information about the system hardware and the current status of various components.

 | **File/Directory**          | **Description**                                                                 |
 |-----------------------------|---------------------------------------------------------------------------------|
 | `/proc/cpuinfo`             | Contains detailed information about the CPU(s), such as model, cores, and speed.|